nilovelez/machete/readme.txt

 == Changelog ==

+= 3.3.1 =
+* New: remove generator tag from RSS feeds
+* Fixed social share title that dissapears if no placeholder
+* Updated description wp_generator also removes woocommerce generator tag

 = 3.3 =
 * New Social Sharing Buttons module
 * Lots of tiny changes to adhere to WordPress Coding standards